Skip to main content

 Weave - 2023

-Our singles group meet Saturday for a great, and each drew a card from a Hawaiian healing deck - my card 'Kaulike' invites balance - and we bespoke finding balance between work and play, in relationships, in life.
+Our singles group meet Saturday for a wee feast, and each drew a card from a Hawaiian healing deck.
+My card 'Kaulike' invites balance - and we bespoke finding balance between work and play, in relationships, in life.

 Hawaiian Healing deck - Kaulike

-I chose this for my word of '24 - and will inshore it again on a more soothing colored arrow!
+I chose this for my word of '24 - and may write it again on a lighter arrow!
 (Kathleen's were all nearly florescent!)

 Kaulike - Balance